 The CONSULTANT is to be familiar with the use of GIS programming for tracking and data base file management.

-O. Field Review
+O. Post Hurricane Field Reviews

 Upon request by the DEPARTMENT, the CONSULTANT shall perform field reviews of hurricane damaged or flooded roadway areas to document conditions such as high-water marks, delineate limits of inundation, capture photographic and video evidence and assess damage.

-The CONSULTANT should be aware that Water Management District permit reviewers routinely request survey information up to 100-ft outside of the Right-of-Way line.
-The CONSULTANT shall be prepared to provide this information through means other than additional field survey work (i.e. either aerial contour maps or LiDAR topography, where available).

 P. Geotechnical Services